-If you are seriously injured due to medical malpractice, you have a protected constitutional right to pursue your claims before a jury.
+If you are seriously injured due to medical negligence, you have a protected constitutional right to pursue your claims before a jury.
 As an alternative, Florida law does provide for voluntary arbitration—that is, resolution of your claims before a group of private judges without a jury—under certain circumstances.
 If the medical provider is willing to admit liability, you can agree to arbitrate the issue of damages separately.
-But if you do not wish to pursue arbitration, you may still pursue a medical malpractice lawsuit in court.
+But if you do not wish to pursue arbitration, you may still pursue a medical negligence lawsuit in court.

 However, medical providers often attempt to trick their patients into agreeing to “binding arbitration” that is substantially different that the system described above.
 Physicians may demand patients sign “financial agreements” that require submission of any malpractice claims to arbitration—even with respect to the question of liability.
 These private arbitration clauses can also limit a patient’s potential damages and due process rights beyond what Florida law provides.